 The prosecutor stated to the jury that the same person committed both crimes.
 His conclusion was that evidence of guilt in one crime was evidence of guilt for both crimes, given they happened on consecutive days within one block of each other.

 We agree with that premise.
 However, if Ryan’s attorney had the ATM pictures enhanced, the proof of his innocence for that crime would have served to lessen the likelihood the candy cottage robbery was committed by him.

 Appellate Attorney William Genego’s Mistake

-Mr. Genego is a well-respected appellate attorney who came highly recommended to us to handle Ryan’s appeal through the California courts.
-Since Ryan’s appeal was based upon new evidence, he cautioned us to not expect positive results until his appeals had been exhausted in California and this new evidence was presented to the federal appeals court.
+Mr. Genego is a well-respected appellate attorney who was highly recommended to handle Ryan’s appeal through the California courts.
+Since Ryan’s appeal was based upon new evidence, he cautioned us to not expect positive results until his appeals had been exhausted in California state courts, after which this new evidence was to be presented to the federal appeals court.

 The California Atty.
 General has filed motions asking the court to not consider this new evidence-based upon it being submitted beyond the acceptable deadline and too late.